 It’s safe, inexpensive, and there are few things this powerhouse vitamin can’t do.

-It’s widely taken to prevent, or at least minimize, the discomforts of the common cold.
-(2)
+It’s widely taken to prevent and minimize the discomforts of the common cold.

 Vitamin C is a natural antihistamine used by millions to reduce allergy symptoms.

-Studies suggest that it can help prevent both heart disease and cancer.
-(3)
+Research suggests that it can help prevent both heart disease and cancer.

-And, of course, it’s the cure for scurvy, a former scourge among sailors and pirates.
+And, of course, it’s the acclaimed cure for scurvy, a former scourge among sailors.

-But its benefits as a most important vitamin for the brain are less well known.
+But its benefits as an important vitamin for the brain are less well known.

 Here are some of the many reasons vitamin C rates among the best vitamins for the brain: